UCUCDUH/pols_501_wi16/labs/lab1/lab1.md

 The `rio` package is very useful but not perfect.
 The following are other functions and packages you may consider when importing datasets into R:

-- `read.xls` from the `gdata` package: To import `.xls` files
+- `excel_sheets` and `read_excel` from the `readxl` package: to import excel files
 - `foreign` package has multiple functions to import numeorus data formats such as `.sav`, `.dta`, etc.

-For further information you can take a look at this [post] (http://www.r-tutor.com/r-introduction/data-frame/data-import)

 ***

 ### 4. Replication, Dataverse, and getting data from an external source

 Replication and transparency are key components of all scientific research.
 However, in the past social scientists have often not been very transparent.
 For this reason, there are currently numerous initatives aiming to increase transparency in social science research.
-See [www.dartstatement.org] (http://www.dartstatement.org/) for an example.
 One of the main objectives of this course is to learn how to produce clear guidelines when developing our research so others can easily replicate it in the future.

 As part of these replication efforts, authors and journals often share replication datasets and code in their websites or online repositories.
 One of the most used repositories is [`Dataverse` ] (https://dataverse.harvard.edu/).
 For example, the American Journal of Political Science (AJPS) posts replication files in [dataverse] (https://dataverse.harvard.edu/dataverse/ajps) for all the articles published in the journal.